elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 ## Our first supervisor

 A supervisor is a process which supervises other processes, which we refer to as child processes.
 The act of supervising a process includes three distinct responsibilities.
 The first one is to start child processes.
-Once a child process is running, the supervisor may restart a child process, either because it terminated abnormally or because a certain condition has reached.
+Once a child process is running, the supervisor may restart a child process, either because it terminated abnormally or because a certain condition was reached.
 For example, a supervisor may restart all children if any child dies.
 Finally, a supervisor is also responsible for shutting down the child processes on the system is shutting down.
 Please see the [Supervisor](https://hexdocs.pm/elixir/Supervisor.html) module for a more in-depth discussion.

 Creating a supervisor is not much different from creating a GenServer.
 We are going to define a module named `KV.Supervisor`, which will use the Supervisor behaviour, inside the `lib/kv/supervisor.ex` file: